peteroupc/CBOR/README.md

 Finally, this implementation supports arbitrary-precision binary and decimal floating-point numbers and rational numbers with arbitrary-precision components.

+Source code is available in the [project page](https://github.com/peteroupc/CBOR).

 How to Install
 ---------
 Starting with version 0.21.0, the C# implementation is available in the